touchlab/Stately/README.md

 One of the rules is that shared state is immutable.
 While generally a good idea, some shared state mutability is also pretty useful.
 Kotlin/Native provides a set of Atomics to allow for some state to be changed in a safe way.
-Stately provides a set of collection classes that use Atomics under the hood to function.
+Stately provides a set of collection classes that use Atomics under the hood to function, as well as some multiplatform definitions to make using Atomics and Kotlin/Native related state management simpler.

 The documentation here is about the structure, or the *what* of the library.
 A follow on blog post will talk a bit more about the *why*.